RESEARCH & VISION

 Our Values & Vision Worksheet offers questions to encourage your thoughts about the present and future of your church.
-Please bring your responses to the marketing meeting.
+Please bring your responses to the marketing retreat.

 Core Values are your church's guiding principles.
 These ideas state who you are as a church, no matter what changes occur in your strategies, surroundings and circumstances.
 Core Values detail the historical and current positive elements of your church’s personality while also describing what is most important to your church and what makes your church unique.

 Exploring your church’s Core Values will provide guidance as you develop messages and strategies that align with the unique nature of your congregation.
 During this moment in the process, keep these three points in mind:

 Core Values are not beliefs.
 Beliefs are theology; values are personality.

 Beware of aspiring to values as you wish them to be!
 Focus on your church's true self – not on an alternate version of your church or on other churches' identities.
 Check your ego and personal faith history at the door.
 Your church’s Core Values should be the result of a shared agreement.